jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 {{< info >}}

-We could've decided to write our tokenizer to deal with URLs or query components.
-We would have had full control over the Token Stream (i.e tokens or terms) produced by Elasticsearch.
-Dealing with custom analyzers involves writing and maintaining custom plugins, which would be definitively more difficult to support in the long run.
+We could've decided to write our own tokenizer to deal with URLs or query components.
+We would have provided us with full control over the Token Stream (i.e tokens or terms) produced by Elasticsearch.
+Still, dealing with custom analyzers involves writing and maintaining custom plugins, which would be definitively more difficult to support in the long run.
 Instead, we chose to leverage the already quite flexible toolbox provided by Elasticsearch.

 {{</ info >}}